FACG5/MAAK-Team/README.md

 ## HOW ?

 1. Firstly we discussion how to build site .
-2. We are try drawing out rough sketches of our site first.
+2. We were try drawing out rough sketches of our site first.
-3. Agree us on a design to work towards throughout the project.
+3. Then agree us on a design to work towards throughout the project.
-4. Creating new repo name "MAAK-Team"
+4. Creating new repo name "MAAK-Team".
-5. Adding issues to our github repo
+5. Adding issues to our github repo.
-6. We decide to use and stick to a particular naming convention for your CSS
+6. We decide to use and stick to a particular naming convention for your css.
-7. We were encounter merge conflicts when working together on the same files but our solve the proplem .
+7. We were encounter merge conflicts when working together on the same files but solve our the proplem .
-8. We check our site is any client to accessible .
+8. We were check our site is any client to accessibl.
-9. Finally check the site in many website example : [IDI Web Accessibility Checker](https://achecker.ca/checker/index.php)
+9. Finally check the site in many website example : [IDI Web Accessibility Checker.](https://achecker.ca/checker/index.php)

 ---